MicrosoftDocs/well-architected/well-architected/saas/compute.md

 # Compute for SaaS workloads on Azure

 Your software as a service (SaaS) application needs to run on a compute platform.
-Similar to other components in your architecture, it needs to meet the business requirements and be designed according to your business model.
+Like other components in your architecture, it needs to meet the business requirements and be designed according to your business model.
 The choice of compute platform is a significant design decision.
 Your decision affects customer isolation, performance, and resiliency, and your compute platform influences how your entire SaaS solution can scale and grow.

-This article describes the considerations for choosing your hosting model, the operational aspects, and how to optimize the technology options to help you meet your service-level agreements (SLAs) and service-level objectives (SLOs).
+This article describes the considerations for choosing your hosting model, the operational aspects of that model, and how to optimize the technology options to help you meet your service-level agreements (SLAs) and service-level objectives (SLOs).

 ## Select a compute platform